Medically reviewed by Drugs.com. Last updated on Mar 30, 2022.

 Usual Adult Dose for Diabetes Type 2

-500 to 2000 mg orally once a day (with the evening meal).
-Maximum daily dose is 2500 mg.
+Initial dose: 500 to 1000 mg orally once a day

 Usual Pediatric Dose for Diabetes Type 2

-10 years of age and older:
+10 years or older:

 Renal Dose Adjustments